nuodb/nuodb-ce-operator/README.md

 Assumptions:

-1) An OpenShift 3.11 cluster with Operator Lifecycle Manager installed and running.
+1) An OpenShift 3.11 or 4.0 cluster with Operator Lifecycle Manager installed and running.
 2) nuodb-ce-operator repo is in the $HOME directory.
 3) A valid oc login.
 Example: oc login -u system:admin